 To prospective PhD applicants

-As a member of the Sensor Systems group at University of South Australia, I work closely with Prof Javaan Chahl and Prof Kutluyil Dogancay.
-Furthermore, as a former Honorary Fellow of The University of Melbourne (2014-2017), I still collaborate closely with Prof Marimuthu Palaniswami.
+At University of South Australia, I work closely with Prof Kutluyil Dogancay, Prof Javaan Chahl, and Prof Jiuyong Li.
+I am also working closely with Associate Prof Tat-Jun Chin of The University of Adelaide.
 Outside Australia, I have been collaborating with Dr Yu Zhang of Northwestern Polytechnical University, China.
 Students interested in postgraduate research in the Internet of Things and autonomous systems are welcome to contact me (see contacts in navigation bar).
 Note though outstanding academic grades are necessary for securing scholarships.